ton-community/ton-docs/docs/develop/howto/config-params.md

 (Saved to file config-msg-body.boc)
 ```

-We have obtained the body of an internal message to be sent to the configuration smart contract with a suitable amount of Toncoins from any (wallet) smart contract residing in the masterchain.
+We have obtained the body of an internal message to be sent to the configuration smart contract with a suitable amount of Toncoin from any (wallet) smart contract residing in the masterchain.
 The address of the configuration smart contract may be obtained by typing `getconfig 0` in the lite client:
 ```
 > getconfig 0
 ConfigParam(0) = ( config_addr:x5555555555555555555555555555555555555555555555555555555555555555)